ivy-net/iv1/README.md

 The second one adds the demo AVS to the network, but uses the older version of theEigenLayer.
 It is because the AVS does not work the latest EigenLayer code.

-NOTE: If you experience hangs in the compilation or build process, update docker to the latest version
+_NOTE: If you experience hangs in the compilation or build process, update docker to the latest version._

 #### EigenLayer only

+To deploy POS network only with EigenLayer contracts follow these steps:
 ```
 cd ../
 ./clean.sh